Saturday 13 to Sunday 21 November 2021

-Cairo, Luxor & Aswan, Egypt
+Cairo, Giza, Luxor & Hurghada, Egypt

 Direct flights with Egypt Air

 An ancient country so mysterious and magical that entire libraries have been written about it.
 No wonder, because this ancient land is one huge open air archeology museum.
 Egypt is a must-see destination and this year Expat Club organises a superb trip for you to discover it in comfort and safety with local expert guides.
 Follow the history of the powerful Pharaohs along the mighty Nile River from the Valley of the Kings to the Pyramids of Giza, home of the only remaining ancient “Seven Wonders o the World”.
 Learn about Ancient Egypt in the newly-opened Grand Museum of Egypt, which displays over 50.000 artefacts including the entire content of the Tutankhamun’s tomb.
 And stroll along the most impressive Luxor, Karnak and Hatshepsut temples.
-This will be a trip of a lifetime, including a great selection of 5* hotels, dinners, special outings and special entrance.
+This will be a trip of a lifetime, including a great selection of excellent 5* hotels, lunches, dinners, museum visit, excursions, special outings and special entrances.

 What is included in the trip fee?